embark-framework/embark-site/source/docs/contracts_imports.md

 ### Importing files in contracts

-If using solidity it's also possible to directly import contract files inside the dapp from folders that are not explicity defined in the "contracts" propery of embark.json.
+If using Solidity it's also possible to directly import contract files inside the dapp from folders that are not explicity defined in the `contracts` propery of `embark.json`.

 <pre><code class="solidity">import "another_folder/another_test.sol";</code></pre>

-You can also import a contract file from a npm package:
+You can also import a contract file from an npm package:

 <pre><code class="solidity">import "openzeppelin-solidity/contracts/ownership/Ownable.sol";</code></pre>